Samuel L. Perry: Early life and education

 Perry was born in Richardson, Texas.
 His parents had one other biological son and adopted two African American daughters.
 Perry's father and mother are evangelical Christians.
 He has attributed his initial interest in the sociology of religion and race to growing up in an interracial evangelical family.

 Perry earned a B.A. degree in communications from Augusta University in 2003, where he also minored in sociology.
 He later received a Th.M. degree in New Testament from Dallas Theological Seminary, where he received the W. H. Griffith Thomas Award for graduating at the top of his class.
 He received an M.A. in the Masters of Arts Programs in the Social Sciences at the University of Chicago in 2010.
 He would later return to the University of Chicago to receive his Ph.D. in sociology in 2015.
 Perry wrote his doctoral dissertation on the evangelical orphan care movement, which was the subject of his first book.

 Career

 Perry became an assistant professor in the Department of Sociology at the University of Oklahoma in 2015, where he is currently on faculty.
 He was promoted to associate professor with tenure in 2020, promoted to Full Professor in 2023, and named the Sam K. Viersen Presidential Professor in 2024.
-He has received awards for teaching and research at OU, including the Irene Rothbaum Outstanding Assistant Professor Award, the Outstanding Research Impact Award, and the Award for Excellence in Social Science Research.
+He has received awards for teaching and research at OU, including the Irene Rothbaum Outstanding Assistant Professor Award, the Outstanding Research Impact Award, the Award for Excellence in Social Science Research, and the Award for Excellence in Research and Creative Activity.